Mindfulness and Meditation Resources

 Timers are an essential support for meditators as they let us focus on the practice without needing to watch time.
 A live time-keeper plays this essential role in most group meditation settings.

-Timers are available on most cell phones - choose soothing bell tone
+Timers are available on most cell phones - choose soothing bell tone to end your meditation

 Progressive Alarm Clock -increases volume of bell tone gradually as you awaken